openforis/accuracy-assessment/aa_analysis/doc.rst

 Select the map area column from the area file—map_area.

-Choose the class column from the area file—map_code or map_edited_class.
-The map_edited_class has the names you entered manually during the design phase, while the map_code has the numeric class codes.
+Choose the class column from the area **file—map_code** or **map_edited_class** (the **map_code** has the numeric class codes, while the **map_edited_class** has the names you entered manually during the design phase).

 .. note::

-    -   For projects completed in CEO: Use map_code if you have a column in your reference data.
-If you use map_edited_class you must make sure that capitalization is correct.
+    -   For projects completed in CEO: Use **map_code** if you have a column in your reference data.
+If you use **map_edited_class** you must make sure that capitalization is correct.
-    -   For projects completed in CEO-SEPAL, use map_code.
+    -   For projects completed in CEO-SEPAL, use **map_code**.

-You can add a **Display data** column to enable validation on the fly.
+You can add a **Display data** column to enable validation on-the-fly.
 You can choose any column from your CEO or CEO-SEPAL project.
 We recommend either your map class (e.g. PL_MAP_CLASS) or your reference data class (e.g. question name column).
 This example uses a CEO project.

 .. figure:: https://raw.githubusercontent.com/openforis/accuracy-assessment/master/aa_analysis/img/required_input_fields.png
    :alt: The required input fields.
    :width: 450
    :align: center

 Once you have set these input parameters, select :code:`Check` on the left side of the window.
-This page will simply plot your samples on a world map.
+This page will plot your samples on a world map.
 Fix the location of your plots by specifying the correct columns to use as the X and Y coordinates in the map.
-Select the dropdown menus and choose the appropriate coordinate columns for X and Y coordinates (X coordinate should be LON; Y coordinate should be LAT).
+Select the dropdown menus and choose the appropriate coordinate columns for X and Y coordinates (the X coordinate should be LON; the Y coordinate should be LAT).

-Next, click the :code:`Results` page on the left side of the screen.
+Next, select the :code:`Results` page on the left side of the screen.

-The **Results** page will display a few different accuracy statistics, including a **Confusion Matrix, Area Estimates,** and a **Graph** of area estimates with confidence intervals.
-The Confusion Matrix enables you to assess the agreement of the map and validation data sets.
+The **Results** page will display a few different accuracy statistics, including a **Confusion matrix**, **Area estimates**, and a **Graph** of area estimates with confidence intervals.
+The **Confusion matrix** enables you to assess the agreement of the map and validation data sets.

 The rows represent your assignments while the columns represent the map classifiers.
 The diagonal represents the number of samples that are in agreement, while the off-diagonal cells represent points that were not mapped correctly (or potentially not interpreted correctly).